rhel-labs/learn-katacoda/ansible-idm/step2.md

 # Download the FreeIPA ansible roles

-On the *control* node terminal window of the lab, clone the FreeIPA ansible repository using *git*.
+In the *control* node terminal window of the lab, clone the FreeIPA ansible repository using *git*.
 The repository has all the necessary playbooks needed to deploy or undeploy server, replicas and clients.

 `git clone https://github.com/freeipa/ansible-freeipa.git`{{execute T1}}